How to change a plug socket

 Step 1: Test for hidden pipes and electrical cables with your pipe and cable detector

-Step 2: Isolate the relevant circuit at your fuse box and safe isolation
+Step 2: Isolate the relevant circuit at your fuse box and ensure safe isolation

 Step 3: Mark out where you want to fit your mounting box